Skip to content

 check

-Purpose: run read-only preflight checks against the selected hosts.
+Runs read-only preflight probes against the selected hosts.
+Changes nothing.

 bash